🇮🇳 National News

 | Type | Thermohaline circulation (temperature + salinity driven) |

-| Function | Moves warm surface water northward; cold deep water southward; global heat redistribution |
+| Function | Global ocean conveyor belt — moves warm surface water north, cold deep water south |

-| Projected weakening by 2100 | ~50% (60% more severe than prior estimates) |
+| Projected weakening by 2100 | ~50% (60% more severe than earlier estimates) |

 | Monitoring tools | Mooring arrays; Ocean Bottom Pressure (OBP) data; ESA’s Swarm mission |